-- Forcepoint DLP v8.9 and later are supported with Forcepoint Web and Email Security v8.5.4. - Forcepoint DLP v8.7.1 and later are supported with Forcepoint Web and Email Security v8.5.4. - Forcepoint DLP v8.6 and v8.7 are supported with Forcepoint Web and Email Security v8.5.3. - Forcepoint DLP v8.5.1 is supported with Forcepoint Web and Email Security v8.5.0. - Forcepoint DLP v8.5.0 and v8.5.2 are stand-alone versions of that product and cannot be integrated with other Forcepoint products.
+- Forcepoint DLP v8.7.1 and later is supported with Forcepoint Web and Email Security v8.5.4. - Forcepoint DLP v8.6 and v8.7 are supported with Forcepoint Web and Email Security v8.5.3. - Forcepoint DLP v8.5.1 is supported with Forcepoint Web and Email Security v8.5.0. - Forcepoint DLP v8.5.0 and v8.5.2 are stand-alone versions of that product and cannot be integrated with other Forcepoint products.